gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

  helm upgrade tools-dev ./
 ```

-Check that new deployments have occured.
+Check that new deployments have occurred.
 ```sh
 kubectl get pods --namespace tools-dev